Last Updated on June 19, 2021

-Utah has many deserts and wonderful locations where you can go sandboarding.
-Fine colored sands, spectacular views, and a wide range of activities make Utah one of the top destinations in the USA for sand sports and other recreational activities.
+Utah has many deserts and wonderful locations where you can go sand dune surfing.
+Fine colored sands, spectacular views, and a wide range of activities make Utah one of the top destinations in the USA for sand sports and other recreational activities in the desert.

 There are three main sandboarding areas in Utah: